On the other hand, older cats suffer immune problems as their immune system’s normal functioning declines with age.

 How to Titrate to Bowel Tolerance

-“Titrating to bowel tolerance” is the best way to find the exact dose of sodium ascorbate for your cat.
+“Titrating to bowel tolerance” is the best way to find your cat’s exact dose of sodium ascorbate.

 Titrating to bowel tolerance simply means starting at a low dose and gradually increasing the dose until your pet develops loose stools.

 Once your pet’s stool becomes loose, drop back to the dose you gave just before the loose stool.
 This is your pet’s “bowel tolerance.”

 For tiny puppies and kittens, we recommend starting at 1/16 of a teaspoon sprinkled in food twice daily and increasing by 1/16 teaspoon per day until bowel tolerance is reached.